kongware/scriptum/README.md

 Number
 ```

-`comp` is a polymorphic type, that is it treats every value uniformly no matter of what type it is.
-This technique is not limited to specific types, that is the provided function can be polymorphic as well.
-Here is a somewhat contrived example:
+`comp` is a parametric polymorphic type, that is it treats every value uniformly regardless of its type.
+Unknown types are represented by type variables and are resolved during unification.

+Unification is a powerful concept that also covers cases where the provided function argument is itself polymorphic.
+Here is a contrived example merely for deomnstration purposes:

 ```javascript
 const comp = fun(